qinzheng199901/PCGNN/README.md

-# PCGNN
-he source code for the paper 'Enhancing 3D Human Pose Estimation through Physical Consistency-Guided Neural Networks' will be released here upon publication.
+The source code for the paper 'Enhancing 3D Human Pose Estimation through Physical Consistency-Guided Neural Networks' will be released here upon publication.